-Submitting Your Team's Information to Tournaments WITHOUT a Pre-Tournament Check
+Starting the Submission Process for Tournaments WITHOUT a Pre-Tournament Check

 1. Be sure to read all information in the "Submitting Your Team's Forms" section.
 If your tournament is not implementing a pre-tournament check, this section will let you know how your team's information will be reviewed.
-Note that there is no "Submit" button.
 The Prep Area Appraiser will review your team's information on the day of the tournament.
-(Skip to Scoring and Beyond for more information on the Resource Area for all tournaments.)